Oral Cancer Facts

 After a definitive diagnosis has been made and the cancer has been staged, treatment may begin.
 Treatment of oral cancers is ideally a multidisciplinary approach involving the efforts of surgeons, radiation oncologists, chemotherapy oncologists, dental practitioners, nutritionists, and rehabilitation and restorative specialists.
 The actual curative treatment modalities are usually chemotherapy with concurrent radiation, sometimes combined with surgery.
 Chemotherapy while able to kill cancer cells itself is currently not used as a monotherapy for oral cancers.
 Added to decrease the possibility of metastasis, to sensitize the malignant cells to radiation, to reduce the size of any malignancy prior to surgery, or for those patients who have confirmed distant metastasis of the disease, it is a powerful component of treatment.

 Prior to the commencement of curative treatment, it is likely that other oral health needs will be addressed.
 The purpose is to decrease the likelihood of developing post therapeutic complications.
 Teeth with poor prognosis from periodontal problems, caries, etc. may be extracted.
-This avoidance of post radiotherapy surgery is important as it can sometimes induce osteonecrosis, a condition which can develop when tissue damaged by radiation exposes the underlying bone and remains chronically non healing.
-The bone, which has lost its ability to efficiently repair itself due to reduced blood supply, from radiation exposure, yields a chronic and difficult to treat situation.
+This avoidance of post radiotherapy surgery is important, as it can sometimes induce osteonecrosis, a condition which can develop when tissue damaged by radiation exposes the underlying bone and remains chronically non healing.
+Radiated bone, which has lost its ability to efficiently repair itself due to a now reduced blood supply, can create a chronic and difficult to treat situation.
+New extractions or other dental surgeries post treatment should be avoided when possible, and if necessary only be conducted by someone who is working in tandem with your cancer treatment team and conversant in the unique needs of radiated patients.
 A thorough prophylaxis, or cleaning will likely be done as well prior to beginning treatments.

 Whether a patient has surgery, radiation and surgery, or radiation, surgery, and chemotherapy, is dependent on the stage of development of the cancer.
 Each case is individual.
 More about radiation therapy, surgery, chemotherapy and targeted therapies.
 Patients with cancers treated in their early stages, may have little in the way of post treatment disfigurement.
 For those whose cancer is caught at a later stage, the results of surgical removal of the disease may require reconstruction of portions of their oral cavity or facial features.
 There may be adjunctive therapy required to assist in speech, chewing and swallowing of foods, the problems associated with the lack of salivary function, as well as the fabrication of dental or facial prostheses.